Coronavirus and Travel Safety

-Everywhere in China has an area code, which must be used when phoning from outside that locality; these are given for all telephone numbers throughout the guide.
+Everywhere in China has an area code, which must be used when phoning from outside that locality; these are given for all telephone numbers throughout the Guide.
 Local calls are free from land lines, and long-distance China-wide calls are ¥0.3 a minute.
 International calls cost from ¥3.5 a minute (much cheaper if you use an IP internet phone card).

 Card phones, widely available in major cities, are the cheapest way to make domestic long-distance calls (¥0.2 for 3min), and can also be used for international calls (under ¥10 for 3min).
-They take IC Cards (IC卡, IC kă) which come in units of ¥20, ¥50 and ¥100.
-There’s a fifty percent discount after 6pm and on weekends.
+They take IC Cards (IC卡, IC kă), which come in units of ¥20, ¥50 and ¥100.
+There’s a 50 percent discount after 6pm and on weekends.
 You will be cut off when your card value drops below the amount needed for the next minute.
 A cheaper option is the IP card, which can be used with any phone, and comes in ¥100 units.
 You dial a local number, then a PIN, then the number you’re calling.
 Rates are as low as ¥2.4 per minute to the US and Canada, ¥3.2 to Europe.

 Both IC and IP cards are sold from corner stores, mobile-phone emporiums, and from street hawkers (usually outside the mobile-phone emporiums) all over the country.
 These cards can only be used in the places you buy them – move to another city and you’ll have to buy a new card.

 Mobile coverage in China is excellent and comprehensive; they use the GSM system.
-Assuming your phone is unlocked and compatible, buy a Chinese SIM card (SIM卡, SIM kă) from any China Mobile shop or street kiosk (you will have a new number).
+Assuming your phone is unlocked and compatible, buy a Chinese SIM card (SIM卡, SIM kă or 手机卡, shǒujīkǎ) from any China Mobile shop or street kiosk (you will have a new number).
 SIM cards cost upwards of ¥80 depending on how “lucky” the number is – favoured sixes and eights bump up the cost, unlucky fours make it cheaper.
 They come with ¥50 of time, which you extend with prepaid top up cards (充值卡, chōngzhí kă).
 Making and receiving domestic calls this way costs ¥0.6 per minute; an international call will cost around ¥8 a minute, though often you can only send texts overseas.
 The cheapest mobile phones to buy will cost around ¥200; make sure the staff change the operating language into English for you.

 Photography is a popular pastime among the Chinese, and all big towns and cities have photo stores selling the latest cameras (especially Hong Kong), where you can also download your digital images onto disc for around ¥30, though prints are expensive at ¥1 each.
 Camera batteries, film and memory cards are fairly easy to obtain in city department stores.
-Film processing is becoming harder to arrange; it’s probably best to take it home with you.

-Chinese people are often only too pleased to have their picture taken, though many temples prohibit photography inside buildings, and you should avoid taking pictures of anything to do with the military, or that could be construed as having strategic value, including ordinary structures such as bridges in sensitive areas along borders, in Tibet, and so fourth.
+Chinese people are often only too pleased to have their picture taken, though many temples prohibit photography inside buildings, and you should avoid taking pictures of anything to do with the military, or that could be construed as having strategic value, including ordinary structures such as bridges in sensitive areas along borders, in Tibet, and so forth.